-Customer service, and the wider customer experience, is contributed to by every single member of your team.
+Customer service, and the wider customer experience, is impacted upon by every member of your team.

-In a hyper competitive business environment, there is little room for disappointment from anyone.
+And in a hyper competitive environment, there is little room for disappointment.

-What skills must they possess to ensure your customers enjoy the highest levels of service?
+Question is, what skills must they possess to ensure customers enjoy the highest levels of service?

-How do they ensure quality across the customer journey?
+How do they ensure quality across the customer journey from start to finish?

-Where can they control and influence the actions of your staff to leave the best possible impression on new and existing customers alike?
+Where can they influence the actions of staff to leave the best possible impression on new and existing customers alike?

 An Ongoing Relationship, Not A One Off Interaction